Arcsin00/HTB-Support/HTB - Support.md

 LDAP Enumeration
 ----------------

 Now that we have this LDAP credential we can run an LDAP query on the target.
-In the output the info field contains what appears to be a plaintext password.
+The *info* field contains what appears to be a plaintext password.

 ```text-plain
 ldapsearch -x -H ldap://support.htb -D 'support\ldap' -w 'nvEfEK16^1aM4$e7AclUf8x$tRWxPWO1%lmz' -b "CN=Users,DC=support,DC=htb"